mikepal2/snap-cli/README.md

 ```
 # Advanced Usage

 The main goal of the library is to simplify the development of POSIX-like CLI applications.
-The library takes responsibility for the initialization, and execution of the application, eliminating the need for any startup boilerplate code.
+The library takes responsibility for the initialization and execution of the application, eliminating the need for any startup boilerplate code.
 You don't even need to write a [Main](#main-method) method for the application.

-However, for advanced scenarios, the library still allows for fine control over initialization, execution, and exception handling.
-The steps during CLI initialization and execution are as follows:
+However, for more complex CLI applications, the library allows for fine control over initialization, execution, and exception handling.

+Here are the steps of the CLI application initialization and execution lifecycle with the `SnapCLI` library:

 1. The `SnapCLI` library entry point is executed (see notes about [Main](#main-method) method).
 1. The library scans the assembly for `[RootCommand]`, `[Command]`, `[Option]`, `[Argument]`, and `[Startup]` attributes.